Asghar Wajahat: Biography

 A collection of his short stories in English entitled Lies: Half told (ISBN 81-87075-92-9) has also been published.
 An Italian translation of his stories was published by Centro de Studio de documentation, Universitá degli Studio de Venezia, in 1987.

 Apart from his fiction, Wajahat regularly writes for various newspapers and magazines.
 He was guest Editor of BBCHindi.com for three months in 2007.
 He has also been associated with reputed Hindi literary magazines like Hans and Vartaman Sahitya as guest editor for their special issues on ‘Indian Muslims: Present and Future’ and ‘Pravasi Sahity’.

 Wajahat has also been involved in Hindi cinema as a scriptwriter since 1975.
 He is now working on a film script for filmmaker Rajkumar Santoshi.
+One of his plays had been previously adopted by Rajkumar Santoshi in a film titled 'Gandhi Godse: Ek Yudh' in 2023.
 He himself has made few documentary films including a 20-minute on the development of Urdu Ghazal.

 He has been honoured by several literary organisations for his contribution to Hindi literature.
 Katha (UK), a London-based organisation gave him the ‘Best novel of the year award’ in 2005 for his novel Kaisi Aagi Lagai.

+Asgar Wajahat was awarded the 31st Vyas Samman in 2021 for his play "Mahabali".
+The award, presented by the K.K.
+Birla Foundation, recognizes outstanding literary work in Hindi.
+The play "Mahabali" explores the relationship between Mughal emperor Akbar and poet Tulsidas, questioning who the true "Mahabali" is.

-Presently, he is Professor of Hindi, Jamia Millia Islamia.
+At present, he is Professor of Hindi, Jamia Millia Islamia, Delhi.
 He was also the officiating director, A.J.
 Kidwai Mass Communication Research Centre at Jamia Millia Islamia, Delhi.

 Plays

+Jis Lahore Nai Vekhya, O Jamya E Nai

-His most noted Partition play, 'Jin Lahore Nai Dekhya', was first performed under the direction of Habib Tanvir in 1989, who subsequently took the play to Karachi, Lahore, Sydney, New York and Dubai.
-The play has also been performed in several regional languages, a version of it has also been directed by theatre director Dinesh Thakur, Abhijeet Choudhary from Swatantra Theatre, Pune and now veteran Bollywood director Rajkumar Santoshi plans to make a film on it.
-Asgar Wajahat will be awarded the 31st Vyas Samman for his play Mahabali, which was published in 2019.
+His most noted Partition play, Jis Lahore Nai Vekhya, O Jamya E Nai, was first performed under the direction of Habib Tanvir in 1989, who subsequently took the play to Karachi, Lahore, Sydney, New York and Dubai.
+The play has also been performed in several regional languages, a version of it has also been directed by theatre director Dinesh Thakur, Abhijeet Choudhary from Swatantra Theatre, Pune.

+Film based on Jis Lahore Nai Vekhya, O Jamya E Nai

+Directly based on the play Jis Lahore Nai Vekhya, O Jamya E Nai, director Rajkumar Santoshi and producer Aamir Khan are making the drama film, Lahore 1947.
+The movies stars Sunny Deol and Shabana Azmi in the central roles of Sikander Mirza and Mai, respectively.
+The movie is set to release in 2025.